-In this article we will show you, How to create Bar Chart in SSRS Report Builder without using Wizard Or we can say, steps involved in creating Bar Chart, or any Chart using SSRS Report Builder.
+In this article, we will show you how to create a Bar Chart in SSRS Report Builder without using Wizard.
+Or, say, steps involved in creating Bar Chart or any Chart using SSRS Report Builder.

 Create Bar Chart in SSRS Report Builder

-In this example we are selecting the Shared data Source that we created earlier.
-Please refer Create Shared Data Source in Report Manager to understand the creation of Shared Data Source.
+In this example, we select the Shared Data Source we created earlier.
+Please refer to Create Shared Data Source in Report Manager to understand the creation of Shared Data Source.

 For now, we are selecting the second option.
-I suggest you to refer the Create a New dataset in Report Builder article to understand the steps involved in creating shared dataset.
+I suggest you refer to the Create a New Dataset in Report Builder article to understand the steps involved in creating a shared dataset.

-SQL Query that we used in our Dataset is:
+SQL Query that we used in our Dataset Create Bar Chart in SSRS Report Builder is:

 Let me check the fields that the Dataset is returning.

-Let me change the Chart to regular Column Chart, and Format the Chart for better look.
-I suggest you to refer Create a Column Chart, and Formatting Column Chart to understand the steps involved in changing the Chart types, and adding Data labels to charts.
-Next, Please click on the Save button to save the report in report server.
+Let me change the Chart to a regular Column Chart and Format the Chart for a better look.
+I suggest you refer to Create a Column Chart and Formatting Column Chart to understand the steps involved in changing the Chart types and adding Data labels to charts.

-Now you can see the Bar Chart inside the Report Server
+Now you can see the Bar Chart inside the Report Server.